- Optimizely Web Experimentation

 Now, imagine that same visitor upgrades to a premium plan and enters the experiment again in a new session.
 They trigger a second conversion event.
 How are they counted?

-In the overall view of the experiment, only one visitor and one conversion event is counted, since the visitor has the same unique user ID.
+In the overall view of the experiment, only one visitor and one conversion event are counted since the visitor has the same unique user ID.

-Imagine that a visitor enters the experiment with the basic plan type but doesn't convert.
+Imagine that a visitor enters the experiment with the basic plan type but does not convert.
 The same visitor comes back to the experiment with a premium plan and now triggers a conversion.
 How is that visitor counted?

-If you segment the Results page for the basic plan type, you'll see one visitor but no conversions.
+If you segment the Results page for the basic plan type, you will see one visitor but no conversions.

-If you segment the Results page for the premium plan, you'll see one visitor and one conversion.
+If you segment the Results page for the premium plan, you will see one visitor and one conversion.

-In the overall view of the experiment, you'll see one visitor and one conversion event.
+In the overall view of the experiment, you will see one visitor and one conversion event.